 Amazon S3

 The Amazon S3 integration shows how to set up a connection to the Amazon S3 object storage using Python.
-We demonstrate how you can download files from the storage and vice versa.
-Before your Python script can interact with the Amazon S3 storage, we first need to get the credentials.
+We demonstrate how to download files from the storage and vice versa.
+Before your Python script can interact with the Amazon S3 storage, we first need to get Amazon credentials.

 Get access keys for Amazon